cecat/WeatherStation/src/WeatherStationAdaFruit/README.md

 * Macs: [https://www.arduino.cc/en/software](Download),
 open, and move the app to your Applications folder.
-* Windows: [Download](https://learn.sparkfun.com/tutorials/installing-arduino-ide#windows) and follow the directions at the download page.
+* Windows: [Download via SparkFun](https://learn.sparkfun.com/tutorials/installing-arduino-ide#windows) and follow the directions at the download page.

 ## 2. Set up Arduino IDE to upload to Carrier Board